huawenyu/huawenyu.github.io/_posts/linux/2017-02-15-linux-commands.md

     $ rm -- -1mpFile.out
     $ rm !(*.c|*.py)        	 delete all the files except .c and .py files.

+## diff

+There have another tools like: lsdiff, filterdiff, diffstat, patch.

+    $ diff -x '*.gz' -x '.git' -x '.svn' -w -u -r -N WorkingCopy1 WorkingCopy2 -w to ignore all Whitespace
+      -u to use the unified diff format (like subversion) -r for recursive
+      -N to let new files appear in the patch

 ## touch

     $ touch -d "9am" temp1  	 create dir according assigned time